The Relationship Between SEO and Subdomains

 • .edu

-The next part of a domain name is called the second-level domain, or the SLD.
+The next part of a domain name is called the second-level domain (SLD).
 This is commonly the central portion of a domain name.
-It is often the name of the company the website belongs to or a primary keyword of their site.
+It’s often the name of the company the website belongs to or a primary keyword of their site.

 Using our website as an example, the SLD in www.firestarterseo.com is “firestarterseo,” our company name.
 It also functions as a primary keyword for the site and is memorable and sensible enough for potential clients to locate us on the internet.